-CKAN only uses Unicode internally (unicode on Python 2).
-Conversion to/from ASCII strings happens on the boundary to other systems/libaries if necessary.
+CKAN only uses Unicode internally (six.text_type on both Python 2 and Python 3).
+Conversion to/from ASCII strings happens on the boundary to other systems/libraries if necessary.

 7.15.2 Encoding of Python files

 Files containing Python source code (.py) must be encoded using UTF-8, and the encoding must be declared using the following header: